THYROID DISEASE AND ITS HEALING

 THE THYROID HORMONES

-These amazing hormones increase the metabolic rate, also speeding up the oxidation rate, a slightly different concept used in nutritional balancing science.
+These amazing hormones increase the metabolic rate, also speeding up the oxidation rate, a slightly different concept used in development science.

 The metabolic rate, in turn, impacts every area of body functioning.
 This includes digestion, cardiovascular health, and the metabolism of fats, carbohydrates and proteins.
 It affects DNA and protein synthesis, body weight, heart rate, blood pressure, respiration, muscle strength, sleep and sexual functioning, among other things.